sshkarupa/pgsql/Readme.md

-# Play around with Postgresql
+# Play around with PostgreSQL

 Here's you can find a simple lightweight docker-compose file for PostgreSQL based on postgresql:9.6-alpine docker image.